poissonconsulting/streamnetwork/README.md

   Notes

+  - There can be two different streams based on stream_id with the same name.
   - The stream distance in m can be obtained by multiplying the xx_p by the stream_length.
   - Streams with sections that are temporarily or permanently dry or